wyuj413/Praktikum-KRT/README.md

 ## Features
 We have applied the LQR control algorithms for that QUANSER 3-DOF Helicopter Model.
 As a preparation we first established the motion equations of the helicopter, and linearize it as a state-space model (A,B,C,D).
 The LQR state-feedback K can then be calculated by MATLAB function lqr() while the control input is given as u = -Kx.
 For manipulating the helicopter, the Simulink interface QUARC has been used, by which the helicopter is drived through QUANSER Q8-USB Data Acquisition Board according to signals in Simulink.

+## Contributions
+The scripts are written by me, Y. Wang, and my colleagues J. Pfingsten and Y. Assanov.

 ## Acknowledgements

 This project uses MATLAB software by MathWorks.
 MATLAB is a registered trademark of The MathWorks, Inc. For more information about MATLAB and to obtain a license, please visit [mathworks.com](https://www.mathworks.com/).